 The fine brush is used to shift the larvæ only in the first instar.
-Use not the tweezers on the newly hatched silkworms.
+DO NOT USE the tweezers on the newly hatched silkworms

 2.7 Moulting

 Moulting is a delicate stage in the development of larvae.
 Care must be taken during rearing to identify the moment when the first worms are about to moult, by detecting the signs: